 We won!
 The Albuquerque City Council voted on the plastic ban late last night.
-The council amended the ordinance heavily, including an amendment to take out straws and plastic containers from the list of regulated items.
-The other significant amendment for restaurants was to remove foodservice establishments from the list of applicable retailers.
+The council amended the ordinance heavily, including an amendment to remove foodservice establishments from the list of applicable retailers.
 This left an ordinance that bans plastic bags in grocery stores.
+Here is a link to the final ordinance.

 The NMRA worked hard to get this outcome.
 We met with city councilors and key community leaders including the Executive Director of the New Mexico Recycling Coalition.
 We have talked with many local restaurants and leading restaurant suppliers.
 And we contacted the City of Santa Fe regarding their current green ordinance.